bilalahmad99/bilalahmad99.github.io/index.md

 Hey there!

 Welcome to my blog.
 Writing usually helps me structure my thoughts and reflect on them, hence this.
 Some topics might interest you also.
-Do check out the archive section where i have tried to label articles with the related subjects that are discussed in it.
+Check out the archive section where i have tried to label articles with sub-topics or subjects that are discussed in it.

 ##### Mandatory Disclosure:
 Opinions are my own and not the views of my employer or previous employers.